 - Vancouver Noise By-law

-Mechanical permits help ensure the design, installation, and commissioning of heating and cooling systems meet the established minimum code requirements, and promotes efficiency and longevity of these systems.
+- Help to make sure the design, installation, and commissioning of heating and cooling systems meet the established minimum code requirements, and promotes efficiency and longevity of these systems

-Heat pumps can be installed at the ground level for existing single family homes, duplexes, and laneways.
+Heat pumps can be installed at the ground level for existing detached homes, duplexes, and laneways.

-Heat pumps can be installed on decks and balconies, rooftops, structured parking, or at the ground level for existing residential buildings, such as 4-storey multi-family buildings.
+Heat pumps can be installed on decks and balconies, rooftops, structured parking, or at the ground level for existing residential buildings, such as 4-storey multi-dwelling buildings.

 As of July 1, 2022, Municipal Heat Pump Certification (MHPC or MHPCR) is mandatory for the installation of heat pumps by licensed contractors.

-- MHPC – This designation permits licensed HVAC, electrical, plumbing, and gas contractors to install any type of heat pump, including air-to-air and air-to-water options.
+- MHPC – This designation permits licensed HVACR (refrigeration mechanics), electrical, plumbing, and gas contractors to install any type of heat pump, including air-to-air and air-to-water options.
 Water sourced and ground sourced installations also require this designation.

-- MHPCR – This designation permits licensed refrigeration technicians (HVACR) who are members in good standing of the Home Performance Contractor Network (HPCN) to install air-to-air heat pumps only.
-Air-to-water or water/ground sourced options can not be installed under the MHPCR designation.
+- MHPCR – This designation permits licensed refrigeration mechanics (HVACR) who are members in good standing of the Home Performance Contractor Network (HPCN) or have completed equivalent training to install air-to-air heat pumps only.